ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S20/problems.md

 | Variable period cost         | 1,800,000     |
 | Fixed period cost            | 1,900,000     |
 | Net income                   | __\$165,000__ |

+Notice that we are tracking fixed cost, but not on a unit basis.

 ### Q2: